|Nutritional Guidelines (per serving)|

-While this dish is delicious with just a tablespoon of butter or oil, the flavors really jump if you're willing to up it a bit!
-Go for the full 4 tablespoons for the best flavor.
+While this dish is delicious with just a tablespoon of butter or oil, the flavors really heighten if you're willing to up the butter a bit!
+Go for the full 4 tablespoons of butter for the best flavor.

 Melt the butter or heat the oil in a large frying pan or medium pot over medium-high heat.
 Add the chopped onions and salt and cook, stirring frequently.
 After 1 minute, add the smashed garlic cloves.
 Reduce heat to medium and continue to cook, stirring frequently, until the onions are soft and turning translucent, about 5 more minutes.

 While the onion cooks, prep the vegetables: Cut the cabbage in half, if needed, cut out and discard the core, and then chop the leaves into bite-size pieces.
 Peel the potatoes and chop them into bite-size pieces.
 Peel the carrots and cut them into bite-size pieces.
-Having the potatoes. cabbage, and carrots all more or less the same size is part of the final charm of this dish, so keeping them all roughly similarly sized is a good idea.
+Having the potatoes. cabbage, and carrots all more or less the same size is part of the final charm of this dish.
 Set all of the vegetables aside.

 Add the chopped potatoes, carrots, and 2 cups of water.
 Increase the heat to high to bring the mixture to a boil.
 Cover, reduce the heat to maintain a gentle simmer, and cook until the vegetables are completely tender, about 15 minutes.
 If necessary, cook with the cover off to boil off and reduce the liquid before serving.